Do medical bills affect my credit and where I do find out what’s in my medical payment history?

 Does my history of paying utility bills, like telephone, cable, electricity, or water, go in my credit report?

 It might.
-Most utility companies don’t report to the big three consumer reporting agencies (CRAs) whether or how regularly you pay on time.
-However, if you fail to pay a bill and it is sent to a collection agency, that ...
+Most utility companies don’t provide consumer payment history data to the big three credit reporting companies about whether or how regularly you pay on time.
+However, if you fail to pay a bill and it is sent to ...

 Does late rent affect my credit score?